-Democratic Citizenship and Participation are the units comprising Education and Youth issues within the Directorate General II for Democracy in the COE.
+Democratic Citizenship and Participation are the units comprising education and youth issues within the Directorate General II for Democracy in the Council of Europe (COE).
 Both play a substantial role for promoting the values of the Council of Europe among young people in its member states and neighboring countries.
-The 50 States to the European Cultural Convention, initiated by the Council of Europe, therefore focus their activities on enhancing young people’s commitment to human rights, the rule of law and democracy.
+The fifty states to the European Cultural Convention, initiated by the Council of Europe, therefore focus their activities on enhancing young people’s commitment to human rights, the rule of law and democracy.

 The Council of Europe’s education and youth sector combines a multi-dimensional approach ensuring young people’s well-being, providing them with relevant learning opportunities, increasing the probability of their successful integration into society and transition to autonomy, and enabling them to participate in democratic decision-making and civil society.

 The COE faces an unprecedented budgetary crisis, mainly caused by the zero nominal growth enforcement of the COE member states and the Russian Federations decision to suspend the payments of its membership.

 In consequence, the contingency plan issued by the General Secretary of the COE on May 3rd 2019 brings the work of the whole DG II “Democracy” under serious threat. (see Contingency Plan Annex 6, p23/24)

 It foresees to end the COE’s youth sector activities and proposes substantial budgetary cuts for the whole field of education for democracy and Human rights, for holocaust remembrance and the prevention of crimes against humanity.
 The general Secretary’s suggested compensation to set up a new enlarged partial voluntary agreement remains vague and risks a serious loss of the whole work of the youth and education sector in the COE.